oystein-hr/tkinter-safe-threading/README.md

 # Info
 This code is a modified version of a
 [recipe on ActiveState](http://code.activestate.com/recipes/82965-threads-tkinter-and-asynchronous-io/)
 , created by Jacob Hallén.
-It is made for and tested on `python 2.7.11`.
+It is made for and tested on `python 2.7.11` on OS X.

 #### Modifications
 Want to keep this example as small and simple as possible, so only doing minimal modifications.
 I was